andrew-l-miller/andrew-l-miller.github.io/content/publication/abbott-2021-nyp/index.md

 ---
-title: Constraints on dark photon dark matter using data from LIGOtextquoterights and Virgotextquoterights third observing run
+title: Constraints on dark photon dark matter using data from LIGO's and Virgo's third observing run
 authors:
 - R. Abbott
 - ' others'